Android for beginners: Tips and tricks for your new smartphone

 Simply hold standby and volume down at the same time and you'll get a screenshot of whatever you're looking at.
 Not everything can be captured, however.
 Some protected content, such as video playing in some apps, won't appear in your screenshot.

-Screenshots are stored in the gallery in their own folder, but if you're looking to share, you can do straight from the notifications bar once it has saved.
+Screenshots are stored in the gallery in their own folder, but if you're looking to share, you can do it straight from the notifications or in the floating clipboard that appears on the screen.

 There are a few variations on this combination of button presses now.
 Samsung used to use volume down and the home button, but now it uses the same combination as everyone else.